GuilhE/KMP-ComposeUIViewController/README.md

 ## Installation

 Configure the `plugins` block with the following.
-Once added, you can use the `ComposeUiViewController` block to set up the plugin’s configuration.
+Once added, you can use the `ComposeUiViewController` block to set up the plugin's configuration.

 ```kotlin
 plugins {